-1. The Strategic Plan (June 2012 - 2015) of the Office of the Prosecutor emphasised three essential shifts in strategy to improve the quality and efficiency of the Office's work: (1) adopting a new prosecutorial policy, (2) prioritising quality of work over quantity by focusing resources on fewer cases; and (3) improving the Office's functioning.
+1. The Strategic Plan (June 2012 - 2015) of the Office of the Prosecutor ("Office" or "OTP") emphasised three essential shifts in strategy to improve the quality and efficiency of the Office's work: (1) adopting a new prosecutorial policy, (2) prioritising quality of work over quantity by focusing resources on fewer cases; and (3) improving the Office's functioning.

-In terms of impact, assessing the Office's performance at the confirmation of charges hearing stage - following the adoption of the new strategy - provides a promising trend and a helpful indicator of the appropriateness and pertinence of the strategy:
+In terms of impact, assessing the Office's performance at the confirmation of charges hearing stage - following the adoption of the new strategy - provides a promising trend and serves as a helpful indicator of the appropriateness and pertinence of the strategy:

-CONFIRMATION PERFORMANCE Previous strategy 2003-June 2012 Strategy June 2012-2015 Performance increase
+CONFIRMATION PERFORMANCE Previous strategy 2003 - June 2012 Strategy June 2012 - 2015 Performance increase

 Total % Total %

 Per charges

-Confirmed 50 62.5 206 85.83 +23.33%
+Confirmed 50 62.5 206 2 85.83 +23.33%

 Not confirmed 30 37.5 34 14.17

 Total 80 100 240 100

 Per accused

 Confirmed 10 71.43 8 100 +28.57%

 Not confirmed 4 28.57 0 0

 Total 14 100 8 100

-It is anticipated that the new strategy will yield similarly positive effects on conviction rates for cases over the next few years.
+It is anticipated that the new strategy will similarly yield positive results with respect to the rate of convictions and successes in appeals over the next few years.

-- 2. The Strategic Plan (2016-2018) builds upon the 2012-2015 Strategic Plan, while maintaining this shift in prosecutorial policy.
-It aims to further develop the Office's high performance and to adapt it to existing challenges. - 3.
-The Office has identified six external challenges for the future: - The security environment in which the Office operates has become increasingly complex, requiring flexible, pro-active, creative and intelligent strategies; - Cooperation remains a critical component for the Office's ability to effectively and efficiently investigate and prosecute;
+- 2. The Strategic Plan (2016 2018) builds upon the strengths of the Strategic Plan (2012 2015), while maintaining the shift in prosecutorial policy.
+It aims to further develop on the improved performance and to adapt to existing challenges. - 3.
+The Office has identified six external challenges: - The security environment in which the Office operates has become increasingly complex, requiring flexible, pro-active, creative and intelligent strategies; - Cooperation remains critical to the Office's ability to effectively and efficiently investigate and prosecute;

-&lt;sup>1 Collecting diverse forms of evidence; prosecuting the most responsible (if needed through a building upward strategy); and aiming at being as trial-ready as possible from the earliest phases of proceedings, such as when seeking a warrant of arrest and no later than the confirmation of the charges hearing.
+1 Collecting diverse forms of evidence; prosecuting the most responsible (if needed through a building upward strategy); and aiming at being as trial-ready as possible from the earliest phases of proceedings, such as when seeking a warrant of arrest and no later than the confirmation of the charges hearing.

-&lt;sup>2 The inclusion of the charges in the CAR Article 70 case (where each of the five suspects charged with offences against the administration of justice were charged with 42 to 43 counts) increases the sample drastically.
+2 The inclusion of the charges in the CAR Article 70 case (where each of the five suspects charged with offences against the administration of justice were charged with 42 to 43 counts) increases the sample drastically.
 If this case were not included, the figures would show: (a) a higher rate of confirmed charges (i.e., 22-0, or 100%); and (b) a reduced number of accused brought forward for confirmation but all of whom having had their charges confirmed for trial.

-- The high pace of technological evolution changes the sources of information, and the way evidence is obtained and presented in court; - The time period between the commission of crimes and the Office's investigation creates challenges for the preservation of evidence; - Despite improvements in Office resources over the past two years, resources are still insufficiently aligned with the demands placed upon the Office for intervention; - A lack of coordination of efforts from all actors makes it difficult to close the impunity gap for ICC crimes and related crimes, including transnational and organized crime and acts of terrorism. - 4.
-The nine strategic goals in the Office's 2016-2018 strategic plan are organised around three major themes:
+- The high pace of technological evolution changes the sources of information, and the manner in which evidence is obtained and presented in court; - The time period between the commission of crimes and the Office's investigation creates challenges for the preservation of evidence; - Despite an increase in Office resources over the past two years, they are still insufficiently aligned with the demands placed upon the Office which must be met in accordance with its mandate under the Rome Statute; - The lack of full coordination of efforts amongst all relevant actors makes it difficult to close the impunity gap for atrocity crimes under the Rome Statute as well as related crimes, including transnational and organised crime and acts of terrorism. - 4.
+The nine strategic goals in this strategic plan are organised around three major themes: